GabbedT/FIFO/README.md

 | Output | rd_data_o | Data read port       |
 | Output | full_o    | Fifo full signal     |
 | Output | empty_o   | Fifo empty signal    |

+### First Word Fall Through configuration

+In this configuration reading the memory is combinatorial, that means that the data read will appear to the output port `rd_data_o` as soon as `read_i` is asserted.

+### Standard configuration

+In this configuration reading the memory is syncronous, that means that the data read will appear to the output port `rd_data_o` the clock cycle after `read_i` is asserted.